austenvalentine/hooks-flashcards-codealong/README.md

   <div className="card">
 ```

-Insert expressions into the JSX to display the capital of the current
+Insert expressions into the JSX displaying the capital of the current
 country, the country name, and the country flag.

 ```